coil-kt/coil/docs/getting_started.md

 ## Extension Functions

-Coil provides a set of extension functions for `ImageLoader`s, `ImageView`s, and the `Coil` singleton to provide type-safe methods with a clean API.
+Coil provides a set of extension functions for `ImageLoader`s, `ImageView`s, and the `Coil` singleton to provide type-safe methods.
 Here's an example for loading a URL into an `ImageView`:

 ```kotlin
 imageView.load("https://www.example.com/image.jpg")